vanHeemstraSystems/creating-azure-solutions/300/100/README.md

 Why after core resources?
 Once you understand the manual process, automate it for repeatability and consistency.

-7️⃣ Automate Using Infrastructure as Code (IaC)
+7️⃣ Automate Using Infrastructure as Code (IaC)br/>
 	•	Learn Bicep or Terraform (both Azure-native and widely used).
 	•	Version control your IaC in Git.
 	•	Deploy via Azure DevOps Pipelines or GitHub Actions.